fstark/macflim/README.md

 _The iPod introduction should have waited for MacFlim to be available_

-MacFlim brings movie playing abilities to:
+MacFlim brings movie playing abilities to most of the Macinsoth famility, namely:

+* Macintosh XL
+* Macintosh 512K
+* Mac Plus
+* Mac SE
 * Mac SE/30
-* Mac SE
-* Mac Plus
 * Macintosh Portable (use Mac SE files)

 on their beautiful internal back and white 512x342 display (or in a part of it for the Portable).

-Other black and white macs should work, but using much slower display routines.
+Note: the Macintosh 128K is not yet supported.

 ## What is in the repository?